mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 CrowdStrike Falcon uses **Indicators of Compromise (IOCs)** as digital forensic clues to detect and respond to security breaches.
 IOCs are pieces of evidence (file hashes, IP addresses, domains, registry keys, or unusual system behaviors) that suggest a device or network has been compromised.
 Falcon allows security teams to create, manage, and deploy custom IOCs to proactively detect, track, and block known threats in their environment.

 One of Falcon's features is **IOC management**.
 With this, you can add, review, and update indicators like file hashes (SHA256, SHA1, MD5), malicious domains, or IP addresses.
-You can also specify actions such as "Detect Only" (flag suspicious activity) or "Detect & Prevent" (block immediately).
+You can also specify actions such as *Detect Only* (flag suspicious activity) or *Detect & Prevent* (block immediately).
 Regular review and auditing of IOCs help maintain effectiveness and reduce false positives.

 Additionally, **Machine Learning (ML) exclusions** in Falcon are used to prevent the ML-based detection engine from flagging certain files, processes, or scenarios that are known to be safe but might otherwise be incorrectly detected as malicious.
 In SIEM/EDR environments, this configuration of IOCs and ML exclusions is called **tuning**.